rage/java-programming-fall-19/data/part-1/2-printing.md

 <text-box variant="hint" name="Examples in material and code boilerplate">

-Not all of the material examples use a template, but you should assume that one is always needed.
-The examples can consist of only a single line, such as the printing example below.
+The examples in the material will not always show the boilerplate, but you can assume that your program file always needs one.
+So the program examples might be one-liners like the example below

 ```java
 System.out.println("Hello world");
 ```

-In reality however, the example above looks like the following when written in Java.
+In reality however, the above example written as a full Java program looks like this:

 ```java
 public class Example {